 top of page

-Meetings generally include a meet and greet, a business meeting, a networking formal dinner and a field tour often on community nature trails and in conservation areas.
-A finalized itinerary and business meeting agenda is emailed to all registered attendees before the meeting.
+The AGM generally includes a meet and greet opening event (for invited members and guests), the AGM (for invited members only), a networking formal dinner (for invited members and guests) and a tour to highlight the community (for invited members and guests) - often these tours are on community nature trails or in conservation areas.
+A finalized itinerary and meeting agenda is emailed to all registered attendees before the meeting.

 C) A member of a council committee or knowledgeable committed resident.